The 5 best website builders for small businesses

 Show moreless

-• Online stores – Shopify has the best sales features and business-focused support
+• You want to run an online store, as Shopify has the best sales features and business-focused support

-However, small business owners can now use the AI-powered Shopify Magic tool to generate templates.
-All I had to do was input one or two words that described my brand or products, and it generated three templates in less than a minute.
+Shopify’s editor isn’t the most user-friendly, but this has become less of an issue in 2026 with the use of Shopify’s AI-generated templates.
+All I had to do was input one or two words that described my brand or products and it generated three templates in less than a minute.
 I recommend using Shopify Magic if you want a lot of the creative work done for you.

 Shopify's store editor showing the page structure to the left and a trending now product element on the homepage